 For since, in the wisdom of God,

 The word “since” means in as much as.
 The idea is “in as much as the reality of God’s wisdom is a different domain than the wisdom of men.”
-This is the attestation for verse 20—where are the answers of man?
+This is the attestation for verse 20—where are man’s answers?

 All human philosophy operates in the realm of the finite soul, not in the realm of an infinitely wise God—an omniscient God.
 Both philosophy and science rest on man’s capacity to understand with his finite brain.
 God’s wisdom is omniscient, encompassing both time and eternity, both space and beyond space (that which is transcendent).
 God’s wisdom demands that man depends on God for knowing eternity and everything transcendent (beyond time and space).
 This is humbling for man.
 Most men do not want to submit to the wisdom of God.

 the world through wisdom did not know God,

-In the realm of wisdom, the world, by employing human wisdom did not know God.
-The only way anyone can know God by supernatural means God reveals Himself (1:18-2:16).
+In the realm of wisdom, the world, by employing human understanding, did not know God.
+The only way anyone can know God is by supernatural means; He reveals Himself (1:18-2:16).
 Human wisdom breaks down in its attempt to know God; it is utterly futile for finiteness to find infiniteness.

 If man is going to know God, he can only know God by God’s revelation.

 No one can become a Christian solely from Adam’s apple up.
 Neither can anyone become a Christian without information.
 It is the nature of the information whereby a person becomes a Christian—God’s revelation of the gospel in the Bible.

 No one would know God if God did not reveal Himself.
 Since God is infinite, no one can know Him by finite means.
-God reveals Himself by nature, by the person of Christ, and by the Word of God.
+God reveals Himself by nature, the person of Christ, and the Word of God.